Family Medical Leave

 Wenatchee Valley College will grant up to 12 workweeks of job-protected leave in a 12-month period to eligible employees, in accordance with the FMLA and this procedure, for one or more of the following reasons:

-- For the birth and care of a newborn child in the first 12 months after childbirth.
+- Family medical leave for the birth and care of a newborn child in the first 12 months after childbirth.

 NOTE: for birthmothers, any period of pregnancy-related temporary disability is in addition to the 12-week leave entitlement.
 Classified and exempt employees may request parental leave beyond the 12 weeks but not exceeding six months total, including any portion of time covered by the FMLA.

-- The placement of a child with the employee for adoption or foster care within the first 12 months of placement.
+- Family medical leave for the placement of a child with the employee for adoption or foster care within the first 12 months of placement.

-- To care for an employee’s spouse, parent or child who has a serious health condition.
+- Family medical leave to care for an employee’s spouse, parent or child who suffers from a serious health condition that requires on-site care or supervision by the employee.

 “To care for” includes both physical and psychological care and arranging third-party care for a family member such as a nursing home or in-home care nursing (required or beneficial determined by a heath care provider).

-- Due to the employee’s own serious health condition that makes the employee unable to perform the functions of the employee’s job.
+- Personal medical leave due to the employee’s own serious health condition that makes the employee unable to perform the functions of the employee’s job.

-- Due to a qualifying exigency arising out of the fact that a spouse, parent or child of an eligible employee is on covered active duty or has been notified of pending call to covered active duty in the armed forces.
+- Family medical leave due to a qualifying exigency arising out of the fact that a spouse, parent or child of an eligible employee is on covered active duty or has been notified of pending call to covered active duty in the armed forces.

 Exigency leave only applies if the family member of the employee is a member of the Reserves, National Guard or regular armed forces.
 In addition, exigency leave only applies to federal calls to active duty and the deployment must be to a foreign country.

-- To care for an injured or ill covered service member.
+- Military caregiver leave to care for an injured or ill covered service member.

 This leave may extend up to 26 weeks in a 12-month period for an eligible employee whose spouse, parent, child or next-of-kin is injured or recovering from an injury suffered while on active military duty and who is unable to perform the duties of the service member’s office, grade, rank or rating.
 This leave provision also includes veterans who are undergoing medical treatment, recuperation or therapy for serious injury or illness that occurred any time during the five-year period prior to the first date the eligible employee takes FMLA leave to care for the covered veteran.